Boris Vasilyevich Batura: Early life

 Batura attended from the Belarusian National Technical University (BNTU), graduating in 1970 with a degree in mechanical engineering.

 Batura was born on 28 July 1947 in Vawkavysk in Grodno Region of the Byelorussian Soviet Socialist Republic.
 In 1970 he graduated from the Belarusian National Technical University with a degree in mechanical engineering.
 Prior to 1973, he worked as a shop foreman, process engineer, and was head of the technical control department UZH-15/11 of the Department of Internal Affairs of the Grodno Regional Executive Committee.

 From 1973 to 1979 he was Head of the Volkovysk Combine of Utilities, another department of the Grodno Regional Executive Committee.
-Then, form 1979 to 1983, he was Deputy Head of the Department of Housing and Communal Services alongside the Department of Mechanics and Energy in Grodno.
+Then, from 1979 to 1983, he was Deputy Head of the Department of Housing and Communal Services alongside the Department of Mechanics and Energy in Grodno.
 He rose through the ranks of the Housing Department to become First Deputy Head then Head of the department by 1987.

 In 1987 he became Deputy Minister of Housing and Communal Service of the BSSR and Deputy Chairman of the Grodno Regional Executive Committee, positions he held until his appointment as minister in 1990.